-More detailed information can be found here: http://blastjournal.com/surface-preparation-standards-explained/
+More detailed information can be found here: http://blastjournal.com/surface-preparation-standards- explained/ describes if any oil or water is found on the cloth, the separators should be cleaned until subsequent 20 second tests prove satisfactory.

 NOTE: See the Appendix at the end of this application guide for larger samples of photos that can be used to match to the surface you are preparing.